Nilgiri wood pigeon

-The Nilgiri wood pigeon (Columba elphinstonii) is large pigeon found in the moist deciduous forests and sholas of the Western Ghats in southwestern India.
+The Nilgiri wood pigeon (Columba elphinstonii) is a large pigeon found in the moist deciduous forests and sholas of the Western Ghats in southwestern India.
 They are mainly frugivorous and forage in the canopy of dense hill forests.
 They are best identified in the field by their large size, dark colours and the distinctive checkerboard pattern on their nape.

 Description

 This pigeon appears dark grey and a black and white patterned patch made of white tipped stiff feathers on the back of the neck is distinctive.
 The mantle is chestnut.
 The male has a paler grey crown while the female has a darker grey crown with a pale throat.
 The most confusable other species is the mountain imperial pigeon but that species has paler underwing coverts.
 The feet and the base of the bill are red.

 The species is evolutionarily close to the Ceylon woodpigeon Columba torringtoni and the ashy wood pigeon Columba pulchricollis which form a clade that is basal within the Old World genus Columba.
 The binomial commemorates Mountstuart Elphinstone (1779–1859).